vatpac-technology/sops/docs/terminal/sydney.md

     The Australia vatSys dataset includes a dedicated **Walton TCU** position with the SBA & SRA sectors extended automatically.
 This represents a recommended split but does not reflect the default jurisdiction of SWA.

 #### Sydney Centre (SYC)
 SYC is responsible for the provision of FIS in Class G airspace within the SY TMA.
 It is a role normally performed by DEPs but can be delegated to any TMA controller.
 The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identifying them, performing any necessary coordination, then handing them to the relevant controller who will issue clearance if appropriate.
-[Explicit coordation requirements](#between-syc-and-tcu) exist between SYC and other TCU positions.
+[Explicit coordination requirements](#between-syc-and-tcu) exist between SYC and other TCU positions.

 !!! example
     During a busy event, Sydney Departures is experiencing a high workload and wishes to delegate the SYC role to another TMA controller who isn't as busy.
 SAN's sector is quiet, so they elect to perform the role.